Oliver Hazard Perry: Later commands and controversies

 In May 1814, Perry took command of a squadron of seven gunboats based in Newport.
 He held this command for only two months as in July he was placed in command of USS Java, a 44-gun frigate which was under construction in Baltimore.
 While overseeing the outfitting of Java, Perry participated in the defenses of Baltimore and Washington, D.C., during the British invasion of the Chesapeake Bay.
 In a twist of irony, these land battles would be the last time the career naval officer saw combat.
-The Treaty of Ghent was signed before Java could be put to sea.
+The Treaty of Ghent was ratified before Java could be put to sea.

 For Perry, the post-war years were marred by controversies.
 In 1815, he commanded Java in the Mediterranean during the Second Barbary War.
-While moored in Naples, Perry slapped the commander of the ship's Marines, Captain John Heath, whom Perry considered incompetent and insubordinate.
+While moored in Naples, Perry slapped the commander of the ship's Marines, Captain John Heath, whom Perry charged with "disrespectful, insolent, and contemptuous conduct to me his superior officer".
 The ensuing court-martial found both men guilty, but levied only mild reprimands.
 After the crew returned home, Heath challenged Perry to a pistol duel, which was fought on October 19, 1817, on the same field in Weehawken, New Jersey where Aaron Burr shot and killed Alexander Hamilton.
 Heath fired first and missed.
 Perry declined to return fire, satisfying the Marine's honor.

 Perry's return from the Mediterranean also reignited the feud with Elliott.
 After an exchange of angry letters, Elliott challenged Perry to a duel, which Perry refused.
 (While it was normally considered cowardly to refuse a duel, Perry's stature as a hero was such that no one doubted his physical courage and few felt that Perry had wrongly offended Elliott's honor.)
 He instead, on August 8, 1818, filed formal court-martial charges against Elliott.
 Perry filed a total of six charges and twenty-one specifications including "conduct unbecoming an officer," and failure to "do his utmost to take or destroy the vessel of the enemy which it was his duty to encounter."

 Wishing to avoid a scandal between two decorated naval heroes, Secretary of the Navy Smith Thompson and President James Monroe suppressed the matter by offering Perry a diplomatic mission to South America in exchange for dropping his charges.
 This put an official end to the controversy, though it would continue to be debated for another quarter century.